msoe-sga/msoe-sga-editor-api/README.md

 There are checks that will be performed whenever Pull Requests are opened.
 To save time on the build server, please run the tests locally to check for errors that will occur in the CI builds.

 1. To run [Rubocop](https://github.com/ashmaroli/rubocop-jekyll), run the command `bundle exec rubocop`

+## Developing on a development version of the jekyll-github-pages-gem
+If you need to test changes made to the jekyll-github-pages-gem repo.
+Follow the below instructions for specifying the Gemfile to pull from a development version of the gem.

+1. First open up the Gemfile and comment out the line `gem jekyll-github-pages-gem` which specifies to use the gem from rubygems
+2. Then add the following line to specify the use the gem from a GitHub branch `gem 'jekyll-github-pages-gem', github: 'msoe-sg/jekyll-github-pages-gem', branch: '<BRANCH_HERE>'`
+3. Delete the Gemfile.lock and rerun the `bundle install` command
+4. Once you finish developing before creating a Pull Request restore the Gemfile to how it was previously, and repeat step 3.